Enabling more efficient and cost-effective AI/ML systems with Collective Mind, virtualized MLOps, MLPerf, Collective Knowledge Playground and reproducible optimization tournaments: CM4MLPerf: modularizing and automating MLPerf benchmarks

-As a founding member of MLCommons~\cite{mlcommons_launches}, one of my priorities is to use the CM framework and CK Playground to modularize MLPerf benchmarks, make it easier to run and reproduce them across diverse hardware from Qualcomm, Intel, Nvidia, AMD and other vendors, and help everyone automate their submissions.
+As a founding member of MLCommons~\cite{mlcommons_launches}, one of the reasons I donated CK and CM to MLCommons is to leverage this open-source technology to modularize MLPerf benchmarks.
+This will simplify running and reproducing them across diverse hardware and software from vendors like Qualcomm, Intel, Nvidia, AMD, Neural Magic and others, while also assisting everyone in automating their submissions.

-In collaboration with Arjun Suresh (senior engineer at cKnowledge and cTuning), we have developed a collection of portable CM scripts with a common interface to run MLPerf inference benchmarks and measure power across different platforms in a unified way:~\cite{cm4mlperf,cm4mlperf_mlcommons_docs}.
+Within the MLCommons Task Force on Automation and Reproducibility, and in collaboration with Arjun Suresh, I led the development of a collection of portable CM scripts to modularize and run MLPerf inference benchmarks, as well as measure power consumption across diverse systems in a unified manner~\cite{cm4mlperf,cm4mlperf_mlcommons_docs}.

-cKnowledge.org and cTuning.org also organized the 1st open challenge to benchmark commodity software and hardware using this CM automation and MLPerf inference benchmarks~\cite{cm_challenges}.
-This challenge enabled the 1st mass-scale community submission of 12217 inference benchmark v3.1 results out of total 13351 results from 20+ AI companies (including 90\% of all power results) across diverse servers, embedded devices and cloud instances with processors and accelerators from Nvidia, Qualcomm, Intel, AMD, Amazon, Broadcom and other vendors~\cite{democratize_mlperf_v3_1,new_cm_workflow_for_mlperf_4_0} thanks to our great volunteers~\cite{cm_volunteers}.
+I also organized the first open challenge to benchmark commodity software and hardware using Collective Mind and MLPerf inference benchmarks~\cite{cm_challenges}.
+This challenge enabled the first mass-scale community submission of 12,217 inference benchmark v3.1 results out of total 13,351 results from 20+ AI companies (including 90\% of all power results).
+These submissions served as a compelling proof-of-concept for my Collective Mind concepts, spanning diverse servers, embedded devices, and cloud instances with processors and accelerators from Nvidia, Qualcomm, Intel, AMD, Amazon, Broadcom, and other vendors~\cite{democratize_mlperf_v3_1,new_cm_workflow_for_mlperf_4_0}, all made possible by the contributions of our dedicated volunteers~\cite{cm_volunteers}.

+At the same time, I was honored to help bootstrap the use of MLPerf with CM automations at the Student Cluster Competition in collaboration, starting from 2022~\cite{sc22-scc-mlperf}.

+In SCC 2024, we used the Stable Diffusion XL model, which can be run on a system with Nvidia GPUs via CM with a single command line~\cite{ctuning-mlperf-inference_v4.1-submission}:

-At the same time, the community helped us prototype and test a modular C++ implementation of the MLPerf benchmark~\cite{cm_mlperf_mil}, the Loadgen over the network support for MLPerf~\cite{cm_mlperf_network} and a universal and modular Python-based harness to benchmark any AI/ML model with MLPerf Loadgen and CM~\cite{cm_universal_python_harness}.
+Furthermore, we collaborated with the community to prototype and test a modular C++ implementation of the MLPerf benchmark~\cite{cm_mlperf_mil}, enable Loadgen support over the network for MLPerf~\cite{cm_mlperf_network}, and create a universal, modular Python-based harness to benchmark any AI/ML model using MLPerf Loadgen and CM~\cite{cm_universal_python_harness}.